maxblack72/target-alert-price/README.md

 4. Make a few test changing the columns C and D

 ### Google Sheet configuration

 ![](google_sheets_image.png)

 Blue fields needs to be filled by the user, white ones are manager automatically.
 Checkbox can be disabled/enabled also manually

+## Testing

+Testing can be done locally.

+1. uncomment last 3 lines to export the module
+2. run `yarn test`
+s